-Amazon has keep on improving the Kindle’s design and function ever since it launched the first generation Kindle e-reader back in the 2007.
+Amazon has kept on improving the Kindle’s design and function ever since it launched the first generation Kindle e-reader back in the 2007.
 This led to the introduction of the Kindle Paperwhite series to supplement but not replace the basic Kindle series.
 Although both devices are good e-readers, they are different enough to make them not interchangeable.

 The basic Kindle Glare-Free Touchscreen and the Kindle Paperwhite 3 were released in Oct 2014 and Jun 2015 respectively.
 Though they share the same look and feel, the later is actually more advanced and more expensive.